-Munich, often called Germany's most livable city, is also one of its most historic, artistic, and entertaining.
+Munich (“München” in German), often called Germany’s most livable city, is also one of its most historic, artistic, and entertaining.
 Until 1871, it was the capital of an independent Bavaria.
 Its imperial palaces, jewels, and grand boulevards constantly remind visitors that Munich has long been a political and cultural powerhouse.
-(Meanwhile, the concentration camp in nearby Dachau reminds us that 80 years ago, it provided a springboard for Nazism.)
-Immerse yourself in the city's art and history — crown jewels, Baroque theater, Wittelsbach palaces, great paintings, and beautiful parks.
+(Meanwhile, the concentration camp in nearby Dachau reminds us that eight decades ago, it provided a springboard for Nazism.)
+Immerse yourself in the city’s art and history — crown jewels, Baroque theater, Wittelsbach palaces, great paintings, and beautiful parks.
 Spend your Munich evenings in a frothy beer hall or outdoor Biergarten, prying big pretzels from buxom, no-nonsense beer maids amidst an oompah, bunny-hopping, and belching Bavarian atmosphere.

 At a Glance